Administration & Operations Bios

 Bio coming soon.

 I was born in Arvada, Colorado.
 My children are 7th generation Arvada area residents.
 I attended Red Rocks College, Front Range, Benedictine College, and DU while trying to figure out what I wanted to be when I grew up.
 In the meantime, I fell into the Real Estate business and got my brokers license when I was 20.
-I worked in Real Estate until just last year.
-I love to spend time with my husband, two children, and step-daughter.
-I love riding my ATV, camping, playing with my chickens, cooking, and gardening.
-Both my children attended Mountain Phoenix and I am looking forward being the clinic aide this year.
+I worked in Real Estate until recently, and I am excited to now be the clinic aide for MPCS.